← Back to Blog

 A client review portal is a dedicated web interface where hiring managers review candidates submitted by their recruitment agency.
 Instead of receiving emails with attachments, the hiring manager gets a link to a branded portal showing all submitted candidates for their open roles.

 Candidate cards, not CVs.
 Each candidate is presented as a structured summary: key qualifications, relevant experience highlights, match score against the role requirements, and the recruiter's recommendation.
-The full CV is available if needed, but the hiring manager can make an initial assessment without reading the entire document.
+The full CV is available one click away, but the hiring manager can make an initial assessment without reading the entire document.
+This matches how hiring managers actually make decisions — they form an initial judgment from a summary, then dig deeper on the top candidates.

 No login required.
 This is critical.
 The moment you ask a hiring manager to create an account, remember a password, and log into a system, adoption drops dramatically.
+Research on client-facing software consistently shows login friction kills adoption rates by 40–60% — even when the underlying product is better.
 The best review portals use secure, tokenized links — the hiring manager clicks a link and they are in.
 No signup, no login, no friction.

 The Impact on Placement Rates